sehHeiden/poll_election_bavaria_2023/readme.md

 #### Monitoring Interruptions

 The monitoring service was interrupted on Sep.
-30th 2023 for about 20 hours,  on Oct.
+30th 2023 for about 20 hours and on Oct.
 7th 2023 for the update.
 A longer interruption took place from Oct.
 28th to 31th and lasted about 85 hours.

 #### Tech stack

-Saving Mastodon data into a SQLite database is done with a Elixir project with mix.
+Saving Mastodon data into a SQLite database is done with an Elixir project with mix.
 The Mastodon api is called with HTTPoison.
 Ecto applied to write the reply into a SQLite3 database.
 Cron is utilised to hourly trigger the api calls with Quantum.

 The data evaluation is done with the Nx framework.
 The first version of Nx was released 01/06/2022.
-Nx enables the numerical computation in Elixir and is used for Machine Learning (Scholar) and Deep Learning libraries (Axon).
-For instance with an EXLA compiler as backed.
+Nx enables the numerical computation in Elixir and is used for Machine Learning (Scholar) and Deep Learning libraries (Axon), for instance with the EXLA compiler as backed.
-The packages are still in development and sometimes, new functions and fixes, were just released during the project.
-For instance the week_of_year function was created for [this project](https://elixirforum.com/t/missing-functions-in-explorer-dataframes-series/58448/6).
+The packages are still in development and sometimes new functions and fixes were just released during the project.
+For instance the week_of_year function was created for this.